srdobolo/JobPostingStructuredData/README.md

-# JobPostingStructuredData
-Structured Data for Job Posting Website
+# Structured Data From Framer Collection